GridTools/gridtools/docs/manuals/concepts/concepts.rst

     .. note::
       The named accessors are not strictly necessary for the `OperatorFunction` to be well defined, they are useful shortcuts and they define mnemonics.
-      The OperatorFunction is executed by calling a `static void void Do(...)` method.
+      The OperatorFunction is executed by calling a `static void void apply(...)` method.
 This was necessary in pre-C++11 versions, but now we can depart from requiring `static` (even though it may be useful to enforce it to prevent stateful classes).

   `DataFieldPack`